rust-lang/mdBook/README.md

 ## Contributions

 Contributions are highly apreciated.
-If you don't know what you could do, take a look at the issue tracker.
-I try to put all the remaining tasks on it.
-There are a lot of easy tasks that someone not familiar with the project could tackle.
+Here are some ideas:

+- **Create new renderers**, at the moment I have only created a renderer that uses handlebars, pulldown-cmark and renders to html.
+But you could create a renderer that uses another template engine, markdown parser or even outputs to another format like pdf.
+- **Add tests** I have not much experience in writing tests, all help to write meaningful tests is thus very welcome
+- **Smaller tasks** I try to add a lot of the remaining tasks on the issue tracker with the label: `Enhancement`.
+Just pick one that looks interesting.
+The majority of the tasks are small enough to be tackled by people who are unfamiliar with the project.

 If you have an idea for improvement, create a new issue.
 Or a pull request if you can :)